How to Make Ojojo (Yam Fritters)

 9. Then, grab a ball of the mixture with your hand or a spoon and gently drop it into the oil.

-10. Leave to deep fry for 1 to 2 minutes.
+10. Leave to deep fry for one to two minutes.

 11. Turn the yams to the other side with a skewer.